SQL Injections

 • Solve the SQL Injection - Stored (User-Agent)

-For many of this exercises it is relevant to use the OWASP Zed Attack Proxy.
-This tool will interact with your browser, either directly or through a HTTP Proxy, and allow you to capture, craft and send requests as required for each exercise.
 This tool also exploits a common Pitfall: Developers frequently forget about different interaction patterns, or consider that data may be mangled.
 One good example is the GET/Select exercise: the select field contains a limited number of values, but an attacker may introduce more and conduct an attack this way.

 Solutions for these challenges can be found here.
 Use them to guide you through the challenges.